May 19 2021 @ 5:00 pm – 8:30 pm CEST

 - Enhancing cooperation on evidence-based migration policymaking and public debate.

-Participants will be invited to share good practices, lessons learned, and recommendations for governments, CSO, and the private sector as well as academia largely on the above topics.
+Participants were invited to share good practices, lessons learned, and recommendations for governments, CSO, and the private sector as well as academia largely on the above topics.

 Dictionary on Mobility and Borders